Children in care

 Just ask your Social Worker if you do not know why you are looked after and would like to know more.

-Being looked after could mean you live with family and friends, or foster carers, or in a residential children’s home or in secure accommodation.
+Being looked after could mean you live with family and friends, foster carers, in a residential children’s home or in secure accommodation.

 Where you live depends on what is happening in your life and will be planned with you.
 Your social worker can tell you more, so do ask them.